leorapini/flutter_boilerplate/README.md

 ## Motivation

 Starting a new project is hard work.
 Many choices must be made when choosing the right architecture and so forth.
-I created this repository to expedite my development speed by choosing the most commom structure, architecture and packages I use.
-Obviously each project demands its own architecture, but this has helped me to get the ball rolling and start coding faster.
+I created this repository to expedite my development process by choosing the most common structure, architecture, and packages I use.
+Obviously, each project demands its own architecture, but this has helped me to get the ball rolling and start coding faster.

 ## Technologies